Pediatric inpatient unit

 To ensure the safety of your newborn, your child and yourself, the following security measures will be in place during your hospital stay:

 - Each of the units in the Shannon Women's & Children's Hospital will be locked 24 hours a day, seven days a week.

 - The main entrances of the Women’s & Children’s Hospital will lock down from 10 pm to 5 am seven days a week.

 - Each family will receive the opportunity to have two family members banded with identification bracelets for security purposes.
-These arm bands allow access to the building and the Pediatrics, Labor & Delivery, and Women’s Health/Mother-Baby units.
+These arm bands allow access to the building and to the respective unit you are visiting.
 The family members wearing the arm bands can escort their visitors to and from the unit as needed.

 - We encourage you to inform your potential visitors to contact you before they plan to visit so you can expect their arrival.